-April 5, 2004
+April 19, 2007

 The Shopping Cart lab sequence is the capstone experience for this course.
-It is also a substantial part of your grade.
-Everything before has been to prepare you for this achievement.
-The earlier labs have introduced you to all the tools you will need.
+It is a substantial part of your learning and your grade.
+Everything before was to prepare you for this achievement.
+Earlier labs introduced you to the tools you need.
 In this lab, you apply them to build a simplified but working eCommerce web site.

 Here are the specifications (what your program must do and how your database tables must be).
-You will not be told exactly how to write the programs.
 Use your judgment and creativity in naming your store and designing the appearance of your screens, so long as they function in the way required.

 Four Steps: There are four major steps in this lab, each composed of several smaller steps.
-We will discuss and work on these steps in class.
-For previous class assignments, it was expected that the majority of students could finish up during class time.
-For this section, it is expected that everyone (except maybe an Einstein) will need to spend substantial time outside of class to finish.
+We will discuss and work on these steps in class, but it is expected that everyone (except maybe an Einstein) will need to spend substantial time outside of class to finish.
 These are lab assignments.
 Start early before the tutors are overwhelmed.